-- Quarantine of the position of the position, i.e. position increase no longer possible - Divestment of the position
+- Quarantine of the position, i.e. position increase no longer possible - Divestment of the position

 Since a sale by its nature significantly reduces the level of dialogue and our influence on the company, we consider this action to be the very last measure.